For the 2015-2016 academic year, Gettysburg College is once again offering students housing at the Lutheran Theological Seminary, which is

 of Musselman hall will be used for Block Booking.

-this means that groups must consist of 4 or 6 students (selecting 2 or 3
+groups must consist of 4 or 6 students (selecting 2 or 3

 - As in past years, groups may be of mixed gender; with gender-neutral housing as an option, any pair of students may live in a room within the block regardless of gender.